hendeavors/maxmd-registration/README.md

 });
 ```

-Note: The username and password for the person are necessary to create the accound with maxmd and receive a direct message account.
+Note: The username and password for the person are necessary to create the account with maxmd and receive a direct message account.